RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 		  Config4 = Set_Channel_Info(4,   'DAPI-2'    ,   'Blue'     ,2        ,3 ,       '-')

-1. *Namelabel*: name of the colouring or dye.
+1. *Namelabel*: name of the used colouring or dye.
 2. *Coloring*: 	available colors are 'Red', 'Green', 'YGreen' , 'Blue', 'Magenta', 'Cyan', 'Orange','Yellow'
 3. *Gain*: 	each channel is normalized from [0:1] to the max brightness in the image, use gain value to increase the brightness
 4. *PIE TimeGate*: Contrast can be enhanced by using PIE excitation in the experiment to supress any cross-excitation